 - Dealing With Property Suspected of Being Proceeds of Crime

-Before the plea hearing, Sam worked closely with the client to arrange mental health treatment and evidence of the same to present at the client's plea hearing.
-A discussion was made regarding the client’s personal circumstances at length so that Sam would be able to answer any questions the sentencing magistrate may have.
+Before the plea hearing, we worked closely with the client to arrange mental health treatment and evidence of the same to present at the client’s plea hearing.
+A discussion was made regarding the client’s personal circumstances at length so that we would be able to answer any questions the sentencing magistrate may have.

-At the plea hearing, Sam focused on the fact that our client had no prior offending, their good prospects of rehabilitation, and other mitigating factors in their favour.
-The sentencing magistrate was persuaded that our client should not be sentenced to a term of imprisonment and ordered Corrections Victoria to make an assessment for a CCO.
-The client was assessed as suitable.
+At the plea hearing, we focused on the fact that our client had no prior offending, their good prospects of rehabilitation, and other mitigating factors in their favour.

 Despite the seriousness of the trafficking cannabis and weapons possession charges, the client was sentenced to a 12-month Community Corrections Order (CCO) and avoided a term of imprisonment.
 Part of the conditions was for the client to complete 250 hours of community work and to comply with supervision, treatment, and rehabilitation conditions as directed by Corrections Victoria.